-Problem solving is a key part of creativity, and to improve your problem solving, you need to learn to ask better questions.
+Problem solving is a key part of creativity, and to improve your problem solving, you need to ask better questions.

-A well-placed question will challenge your assumptions and reframe your problems.
+One of the most effective ways to reframe a problem yourself is to ask questions that help you challenge your assumptions about the problem.
+A well-placed question will help you examine what you think you know and reframe the problem.
 Even the simple questions such as ‘why’ or ‘what if’ can be the first step towards innovation.

 Einstein said ‘If I had an hour to solve a problem I’d spend the first 55 minutes determining the proper question to ask.’
-So, to enhance your creativity when working on a challenge, spend more time asking questions that will give you a better understanding of the nature of your problem.
+So, to enhance your creativity when working on a challenge, before you offer any solutions, spend more time asking questions that will give you a better understanding of the nature of your problem.

 You can try this with a particular challenge you have right now.

 1: Think of a problem you would like to solve.
 Anything that begins with ‘How can I…?’ is a good place to start.
 It could be ‘How can I double my sales?’
 ‘How can I communicate something better?’, ‘How can I improve a specific process?’, or ‘How can I get better balance in my life?’.

 2: Spend at least 10 minutes only coming up with questions.
 Ask as many questions as you can, and try to make them open, and as searching as possible.
 Write all the questions down.